 We’re sad to say that Moraine Lake’s beauty and popularity are also its downfalls.
 The demand to see the lake for almost every visitor to Banff National Park on a narrow mountain road with a small parking lot means that driving to Moraine Lake used to require arriving around 5 a.m. or earlier in the summer months to guarantee a parking spot.

-However, Parks Canada banned all personal vehicles from driving up to Moraine Lake in 2023, and now the only way to see the lake is to use the Moraine Lake Shuttle, Roam Transit, Moraine Lake Bus Company, hire a private tour operator, have a disabled car tag, hike, or bike in.
+However, Parks Canada banned all personal vehicles from driving up to Moraine Lake in 2023, and now the only way to see the lake is to use the Moraine Lake Shuttle, Roam Transit, Moraine Lake Bus Company, hire a private tour operator, have a blue accessibility car tag, hike, or bike in.
 We detail everything you need to know about getting to Moraine Lake here.

 Getting to Moraine Lake is particularly tough for those who plan to tackle some of Moraine Lake’s more arduous hikes/scrambles, such as Eiffel Peak or Mount Temple.
-However, don’t fret too much you have some options with shuttles and public transport that we will break down.
+However, don’t fret too much.
+You have some options with shuttles and public transport that we will break down.

-Getting to Moraine Lake
+How to Get to Moraine Lake

 The Parks Canada Park & Ride